 Apart from shooting buildings as part of a general scenery, another really effective method is to isolate a building from its surroundings to create a minimal landscape photo.

 I particularly like doing this to create a different sort of feeling of isolation.
 It could be a lone house on a barren hill surrounded by sky, or a lighthouse in the corner of the frame.
+These shots can be great for rural landscape photography, adding a strong focal point to an otherwise barren scene.

 I took this photo on the island of Tiree which is very flat and windy.
 The houses are mostly detached and this provides a great opportunity for this kind of minimal photography.